AcnodeLabs/AlgeSDK/README.md

 relative.
 It also simplifies to zip your App Folder to backup all your work periodically.

 Under the platforms folder you can find IDE project templates.
-To take a start Let�s compile and a defacto demo application �Lesson03�.
+To take a start Lets compile and a defacto demo application �Lesson03�.
 In fact this is an Alge compatible port of Lesson03 of the defacto OpenGL tutorials of NeHe (original is found at http://nehe.gamedev.net).
 This App displays a colored rectangle and a colored Quad on the Screen.
 You would be glad that Lesson 01 and Lesson 02 are not required as initialization of GL Context and window creating has already been catered for by ALGE framework.